tatusl/DKDExerciseWorks/README.md

-First exercise work for Data Analysis and Discovery Knowledge course
+Exercise works for Data Analysis and Discovery Knowledge course.